 Fort Cronkhite is a former military post, located within the Marin Headlands of the Golden Gate Recreational Area, north of San Francisco, California.
 Standing at the edge of the Pacific Ocean, it was established during WWII and used through the Cold War as part of San Francisco’s first line of defense against enemy attack.

 San Francisco Bay, with its sheltered harbor, rich natural resources, and single mile-wide entrance, has long been recognized as an ideal location for military defense.
 The Spanish established the Presidio of San Francisco in 1776 to protect their interests in the bay.
 During the 1850s and 1860s, the United States Army identified harbor defense as one of the principal means for protecting the seacoast, and therefore the country.
-After the Gold Rush, the United States Army constructed harbor defense forts at Alcatraz, Fort Point, Angel Island
+After the Gold Rush, the United States Army constructed harbor defense forts at Alcatraz, Fort Point, Angel Island and Fort Mason.

 Beginning in the 1890s, in order to use the most modern military technology, the War Department began upgrading the nation’s seacoast forts by constructing new concrete gun batteries and mounting state-of-the-art artillery pieces.
 This modernization program led to the construction of modern fortifications in the Marin hills overlooking the Golden Gate.
 Between 1895 and 1905, ten massive Coast Artillery batteries were constructed and the army designated the lands as Forts Baker and Barry.
 But by the 1920s, as a result of wartime technological advances, the existing harbor defenses had become obsolete.
 Recognizing its inadequacies, the army declared that permanent seacoast fortifications should be considered essential.
 The army’s primary coast defense weapon, the massive 16-inch rifle, would become the standard harbor defense weapon against enemy ships.
 Mounted on a high-elevation barbette carriage, these artillery pieces could fire one-ton projectiles more than 25 miles out into the sea.